zoomacode/hugo-site/content/posts/ideas/recommender-system-on-moving-averages/index.md

 1. [Ollama](https://ollama.com) + `nomic-embed-text`
 1. [Faiss](https://faiss.ai) for HNSW
-1. [A movies dataset from Cohere](https://huggingface.co/datasets/Cohere/movies) - was found by something like "embeddings dataset" in Google.
+1. [A movies dataset from Cohere](https://huggingface.co/datasets/Cohere/movies) - I found it by something like "embeddings dataset" in Google.
 1. Numpy, Pandas etc to

 **The algorithm**: